Adaminite/realtime-chat-app-backend/README.md

 2. How to move the storage of users to WebSockets outside of the server's memory, if important?

+3. (Web Frontend) How to pass state from parent to child when using Angular routing
+    * Use an injectable service that stores the state, inject it into the components, and have event emitters + subscriptions to update state within the components

 ## Technologies + Skills (Planned/Intended)

 * Node.js